getgud-io/cpp-getgud-sdk/README.md

 );
 ```

 When you start the Match you get its matchGuid.
-Now you can push Action, Chat Data and Reports to the Match.
+Now you can push Action, Chat Data, and Reports to the Match.
 Let's push a Spawn Action to this match.

 ```cpp
 bool isActionSent = GetGudSdk::SendSpawnAction(